elyograg/blankgradle/README.md

   - `settings.gradle`
     - Just defines the project name.
   - `changeme`
     - A bash script that can handle `JAVA_HOME`, finds the jar, and starts it with all commandline options sent to script.
 You'll want to rename and edit this script if you plan to use it.
+Validates that the provided Java is new enough to run the program and alerts if not.